Y0shicon/Tic-Tac-Toe.io/README.md

         id: deployment
         uses: actions/deploy-pages@v1
 ```
+6. Go to settings again and activate Github Pages by switching to `Github Actions`.
-6. Commit the change and go back to `Actions` tab.
+7. Go back to `Actions` tab.
-7. Click on the newly made deployment
+8. Click on the newly created deployment
-8.
+9. Rerun the failed job if failed
+10. DONE